loda-lang/loda-programs/programs/oeis/list2.md

 * [A273669](http://oeis.org/A273669) ([L08 program](A273669.asm)): Decimal representation ends with either 2 or 9.
 * [A273677](http://oeis.org/A273677) ([L18 program](A273677.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 833", based on the 5-celled von Neumann neighborhood.
 * [A273743](http://oeis.org/A273743) ([L13 program](A273743.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
+* [A273744](http://oeis.org/A273744) ([L17 program](A273744.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
 * [A273745](http://oeis.org/A273745) ([L11 program](A273745.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 901", based on the 5-celled von Neumann neighborhood.
 * [A273789](http://oeis.org/A273789) ([L11 program](A273789.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.
 * [A273791](http://oeis.org/A273791) ([L07 program](A273791.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 931", based on the 5-celled von Neumann neighborhood.